enzonieto92/enzonieto92/README.md

 ✔ 👀 I’m interested in Programming!

-✔ 🌱 I’m currently learning C++ in UTN FGRP
+✔ 🌱 I’m currently learning C++, C#, SQL Server, HTML and CSS in UTN FGRP

 ✔ 📫 How to reach me :